 97% of the charity sector is made up of small charities – that’s over 160,000 charitable organisations with an income of less than £1m – yet one in three of us can’t name a local charity, and wouldn’t know where to start that process.

-I spoke to Jo Major, the creator of the Frazer Jones Social Purpose Agenda to find out how to connect the dots together.
+I spoke to the team here at Frazer Jones who manage the Social Purpose Agenda to find out how to connect the dots together.

 Team Up is a skills-based volunteering initiative that supports charities of all shapes and sizes.
 These are charities that need crucial HR advice and support, and we give them access to HR professionals in our volunteer network who then offer their own time and resources.